menganha/tiled_map_editor/README.md

 Your tile map will be loaded into the tile editor.
 You can now edit it and save it again with the new changes.

 ![Loaded File](https://user-images.githubusercontent.com/71729368/135165569-6e3bda35-caaa-4134-90ae-4e6d70a8a955.jpg)

+## Licence

+This software is distributed under the GNU General Public Licence.
+If you redistribute this software, the licence requires that you:

+1. Include a copy of the licence and copyright notice with the redistributed sofware.
+2. State the changes you have made to the software.
+3. Make the source code of the redistributed software available.
+4. Distribute the software under the same licence